-1. Stand-alone inverters: These are used in isolated systems, where the inverter draws its DC energy from batteries charged by photovoltaic arrays.
+- Standalone inverters: These are used in isolated systems where the inverter draws its DC energy from batteries charged by photovoltaic arrays.

-2. Grid-tie inverters: These are designed to shut down automatically upon loss of utility supply, for safety reasons.
+- Grid-tie inverters: These are designed to shut down automatically upon loss of utility supply for safety reasons.

-3. Battery backup inverter: These are special inverters which are designed to draw energy from a battery, manage the battery charge via an onboard charger, and export excess energy to the utility grid.
+- Battery backup inverters are designed to draw energy from a battery, manage the battery charge via an onboard charger, and export excess energy to the utility grid.

 The standard elements are: a DC (input) module, an inverter module and an AC (output) module.
-The DC module includes a number of photovoltaic cells that provide a direct current (DC) input to the inverter.
-The inverter module uses a number of electronic switches, typically, insulated gate bipolar transistors (IGBTs), to convert the DC input into an alternating current (AC) output.
-For inverters, providing electric power to an electricity grid, the AC module provides the AC output in a format suitable for the electricity grid.
-Inverter modules generate heat and usually require a cooling mechanism.
-For low power solar inverters, providing a cooling air flow around heat-producing elements of the inverter module is sufficient.
-Higher power solar inverters require more sophisticated cooling.
-One known solution is liquid cooling.
+The DC module includes a number of photovoltaic cells that provide a DC input to the inverter.
+The inverter module uses a number of electronic switches, typically, insulated gate bipolar transistors (IGBTs), to convert the DC input into an AC output.

 Liquid cooled solar inverters provide a cooling liquid to a liquid inlet of the solar inverter.
 The cooling liquid is directed around heat producing parts of the inverter and the liquid is heated, thereby, extracting heat from the inverter circuitry.
 A liquid outlet of the solar inverter is used to remove the heated liquid from the solar inverter.
 Typically, the cooling liquid provided to solar inverters is part of a larger cooling system used for many purposes.
 For high power solar inverters, such a mechanism is inadequate to remove the heat generated.
 Moreover, the integration of such a solar inverter into a cooling system on-site is a skilled task and makes the installation and maintenance of such solar inverters expensive.

-The recently introduced PVS980 1500 VDC outdoor central inverter by ABB is optimized for large multi-megawatt solar power plants.
+The recently-introduced PVS980 1500 VDC outdoor central inverter by ABB is optimised for large multi-megawatt solar power plants.
 With the simplicity of air cooling and with the power density of a liquid cooled inverter, ABB’s inverter has very high total efficiency and low maintenance.
-There are no fillable liquids, pumps, valves, inhibitors and thus, no leaks.
+There are no fill able liquids, pumps, valves, inhibitors and thus no leaks.
 All this makes the PVS980 suitable for any outdoor utility-scale PV plant.

 GE Power Conversion is introducing Silicon Carbide (SiC) technology into its next-generation 1500V PV inverter product line, bringing increased power conversion efficiency to the PV industry.
-The LV5+ Solar Inverter is the first multi-MW, utility scale inverter based completely on SiC technology and has an efficiency rating of 99% weighted EU and is being showcased at Solar Power International 2016.
+The LV5+ solar inverter is the first multi-MW, utility scale inverter based completely on SiC technology and has an efficiency rating of 99 per cent weighted EU.

 Floating solar systems are gaining rapid interest across the globe and recent projects that have been in the 20MW and 40MW range are moving to the 150MW size in China, according to major PV inverter manufacturer, Sungrow in 2017.
 The new Samsung S-Inverter Air Conditioner series is engineered to consume less power and produce exceptional cooling comfort in 2017.
-The digital inverter compressor optimizes usage by minimal wear-and- tear and extends the life of a refrigerator by over ten years.
-With low noise level, the smart direct cool refrigerator can withstand voltage fluctuations ranging from 100 volts to 300 volts.
+The digital inverter compressor optimises usage by minimal wear-and- tear and extends the life of a refrigerator by over ten years.